How to Write a Sophomore Plan of Study

 The Sophomore Plan has a few parts:

-- A brief (1-2 page) description of the primary interests, purposes, and principles that organize the student's program of study, including major(s), minors, off-campus study, Honors, etc.
+- A brief (1-2 page) description of the primary interests, purposes, and principles that organize your program of study, including major(s), minors, off-campus study, Honors, etc.

 - A semester-by-semester list of courses and seminars which are central to your academic program.
 This list will assist planning for the next two years.
-Note: because of leave patterns and other factors, there is no guarantee that students will be admitted to all seminars and courses they list, even if their program is approved.
+Note: because of leave patterns and other factors, there is no guarantee that you will be admitted to all seminars and courses you list, even if your program is approved.

-- Any forms required by individual departments, the Honors Program, etc.
+- Any forms required by individual departments, individualized special majors, etc.

 Guidance and Advising